PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

 <td>The ultra-lightweight English text recognition model released by PaddleOCR in May 2023.
 It is small in size and fast in speed, and can achieve millisecond-level prediction on CPU.
 Compared with the PP-OCRv3 English model, the recognition accuracy is improved by 6%, and it is suitable for text recognition tasks in various scenarios.</td>
 </tr>
 </table>
-<b>Note: The evaluation set for the above accuracy indicators is the Chinese dataset built by PaddleOCR, covering multiple scenarios such as street view, web images, documents, and handwriting, with 11,000 images included in text recognition.
-All models' GPU inference time is based on NVIDIA Tesla T4 machine, with precision type of FP32.
-CPU inference speed is based on Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and precision type of FP32.</b>

 > ❗ The above list features the <b>4 core models</b> that the text recognition module primarily supports.
 In total, this module supports <b>18 models</b>.
 The complete list of models is as follows: